frc78/2024-robot-kotlin/README.md

 ## Subsystem Objects

-Because subsystems represent physical components of the robot, they should be represented as kotlin objects, rather than a class.
+Because subsystems represent physical components of the robot, of which there exists only one, they should be represented as kotlin objects, rather than a class.
 This is because kotlin objects are singletons, meaning that there is only one instance of the object in the entire program.